exasol/script-languages/contributing.md

 You can contribute to this project at several levels:
 - Probably, the easiest way to contribute are bug reports or feature requests in the Github Issues
-- If, you are more experienced, we happy about any pull requests for bugs, improvements or new flavors.
+- If, you are more experienced, we are happy about any pull request for bugs, improvements or new flavors.
     - **However, be aware that the script-language container are tightly integrated into the Exasol Database, we need to check any contribution thoroughly and might reject pull requests which may break this integration.
     So, please open first a Github Issue and discuss the change with us.**
-        - The implementation of the script client is especially such a area, which might break alot, if you are not careful
+        - The implementation of the script client is especially such a area, which might break many things, if you are not careful
-    - **And please respect, that we don't except changes to the build step flavor-customization of any flavor, because this step should be used from users for temporary additions to the flavor.
-    If you would like to add new dependencies to a falvor, add them to corresponding build step:**
+    - **And please respect, that we don't except changes that add packages to the build step flavor-customization of any flavor, because this step should be used from users for temporary additions to the flavor.
+If you would like to add new dependencies to a flavor, please add them to the corresponding build step:**
-        - udfclient-deps: basic dependencies which are required for the script client, which need to be in the final container
+        - `udfclient-deps:` dependencies which are required for the script client to run, which need to be in the final container
-        - language-deps: basic dependencies for the script language of the flavor
+        - `language-deps:` dependencies for the script language of the flavor
-        - build-deps: any dependencies which are required to build the script client, but which are not needed in the final container
+        - `build-deps:` any dependencies which are required to build the script client, but which are not needed in the final container
-        - flavor-base-deps(_2): dependencies which are flavor specific
+        - `flavor-base-deps(_2):` dependencies which are flavor specific
-        - base-test-deps: basic dependencies which are only needed for development, debugging and testing
+        - `base-test-deps:` dependencies which are only needed for development, debugging and testing

         If you are not sure, where to add the dependencies, don't hesitate to ask.